sdkie3802dhsdkh3ioiuz/openbsd_garage_boost/README.md

 The relay will be energized, so COM and NC will not be connected.
 But the momentary change in power when we change state on the GPIO pin will short the two garage leads, dropping the voltage to zero and trigggering the garage door controller to work its magic.

+NOTE WELL: Please see the note above in the "EXTRA WARNNIG" section about accidental opening.

 WARNING AGAIN: Did you see the part where I tell you I am not an electrician and have no idea how safe this is?
 Talk to a qualified professional before you do this, because